jpfitzinger/tidyfit/README.md

 `tidyfit` is an `R`-package that facilitates and automates linear regression and classification modeling in a tidy environment.
-The package includes several methods, such as Lasso, PLS and ElasticNet regressions, and can be augmented with custom methods. `tidyfit` builds on the `tidymodels` suite, but emphasizes automated modeling with a focus on the linear regression and classification coefficients, which are the primary output of `tidyfit`.
+The package includes several methods, such as Lasso, PLS and ElasticNet regressions. `tidyfit` builds on the `tidymodels` suite, but emphasizes automated modeling with a focus on the linear regression and classification coefficients, which are the primary output of `tidyfit`.
+The primary objective is to make model fitting, cross validation and model output very simple and standardized across all methods, with method-specific transformations handled in the background.

 ## Installation